orion-research/coach/Tutorial_decision_process.md

 # Setting up the structure

 The first step is to create the directory where the source code of the new service will be stored.
-On the COACH repository, the directory COACH/decision_process contains a sub folder for each decision process service, so it is recommended to create a new folder there for your new process.
+In the COACH repository, the directory COACH/decision_process contains a sub folder for each decision process service, so it is recommended to create a new folder there for your new process.
 In the example, this folder is called PughService.
 (If you are using Eclipse, you can just left-click the package decision_process, and then select New > PyDev package, after which you will be prompted